emrec93/svelte-pokedex-ts/README.md

 npm run build
 ```

-You can run the newly built app with `npm run start`.
-This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).
+You can run the newly built app with `npm run start`

 ## Single-page app mode

 By default, sirv will only respond to requests that match files in `public`.
 This is to maximise compatibility with static fileservers, allowing you to deploy your app anywhere.

-If you're building a single-page app (SPA) with multiple routes, sirv needs to be able to respond to requests for *any* path.
+If you're building a single-page app (SPA) with multiple routes, sirv needs to be able to respond to requests for _any_ path.
 You can make it so by editing the `"start"` command in package.json:

 ```js
 "start": "sirv public --single"